kalita278/SQL-Project/README.md

 ii) If Product Price > 10,000 then apply 15% discount

 iii) if Product Price =< 10,000 then apply 10% discount

+**Q3.
+Write a query to display Product_class_code, Product_class_desc, Count of Product type in each product class, Inventory Value (p.product_quantity_avail*p.product_price).
+Information should be displayed for only those product_class_code which have more than 1,00,000 Inventory Value.
+Sort the output with respect to decreasing value of Inventory_Value.**

+**Q4.
+Write a query to display customer_id, full name, customer_email, customer_phone and country of customers who have cancelled all the orders placed by them.**

+**Q5.
+Write a query to display Shipper name, City to which it is catering, num of customer catered by the shipper in the city , number of consignment delivered to that city for Shipper DHL.**